extratone/bilge/annotation/highlights.md

 > including excessive use of capital letters and spamming (continuous posting of repetitive text), that interferes with any party’s uninterrupted use and enjoyment of the Site or modifies, impairs, disrupts, alters, or interferes with the use, features, functions, operation, or maintenance of the Site.

+> including excessive use of capital letters and spamming (continuous posting of repetitive text), that interferes with any party’s uninterrupted use and enjoyment of the Site or modifies, impairs, disrupts, alters, or interferes with the use, features, functions, operation, or maintenance of the Site.

 # [MacStories Weekly: Issue 296](https://club.macstories.net/posts/macstories-weekly-issue-296)

+> Shortcuts can’t do anything with your Apple Music subscription.
+It can only find and play songs you’ve added to your local library.

 > Shortcuts can’t do anything with your Apple Music subscription.
 It can only find and play songs you’ve added to your local library.